microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/02_Model_Selection.md

 > Now that you are logged in, you should be able to see the models you added into your collection in the 'My resources' tab, under 'GitHub'.
 >
 > ![Model collection](../../img/model_collection.png)
+>
+> If you don't see them, it's likely because the view hasn't refreshed yet.
+Proceed to the next step, and the models should appear in the Playground.

 3. In the **Model** field, you'll see the name of the model you just selected, for example **Mistral Small 3.1 (via GitHub)**.

 ![Model Playground](../../img/model_playground.png)

+> [!WARNING]
+> You might experience some delay in model loading, especially if it's your first time accessing the Playground.
+Please be patient while the model initializes.

 4. Next, click the **Compare** button to enable side-by-side comparison
 5. From the dropdown, select your second model (GPT-5-mini if Mistral Small 3.1 is already selected)